Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/long-term_plan.md

 23:08
- "go look in the mirror" ȧs punishment; you need to get better looking, by looking better, where looking = acting =.. #hypnotherapy it's a real kick in the crotch (pussy punting?), when you see just how ugly you are, and this self reflection is self taught unkowingly (ca$hmookow); just as everyone hates the sound of their own voice, so too is the echomirror (em #typogg); but they're allowed to listen to music, as long as it's loud enough for me to hear, and it can't have naughty words (*naughty* *naughty* *naughty*; *tsk* *tsk* *tsk*), and they have to dance to it (how i know how good it is (/iffdea?f/); compar'tor #1⁽ˢᵗ⁾) people like to sign up for human subject research experiments; not reading what you're signing as a meta(human subject research experiment(s)); the meaning∘life #42 segregation of society is good for keeping the unhealthy away from the healthy; even smiling is contagious in disneyland(meta); you really think rich people are that wealthy? (un)paid actors #disneyland pulling the strings of the economy
+ "go look in the mirror" ȧs punishment; you need to get better looking, by looking better, where looking = acting =.. #hypnotherapy it's a real kick in the crotch (pussy punting?), when you see just how ugly you are, and this self reflection is self taught unkowingly (ca$hmookow); just as everyone hates the sound of their own voice, so too is the echomirror (em #typogg); but they're allowed to listen to music, as long as it's loud enough for me to hear, and it can't have naughty words (*naughty* *naughty* *naughty*; *tsk* *tsk* *tsk*), and they have to dance to it (how i know how good it is (/iffdea?f/); compar'tor #1⁽ˢᵗ⁾) people like to $ign up for human subject research experiments; not reading what you're signing as a meta(human subject research experiment(s)); the meaning∘life #42 segregation of society is good for keeping the unhealthy away from the healthy; even smiling is contagious in disneyland(meta); you really think rich people are that wealthy? (un)paid actors #disneyland pulling the strings of the economy